The UEFA Plaque: Recipients

+The UEFA (Europa) Conference League trophy in 2022.

 On 12 July 1988, at the beginning of the 1988–89 European competitions seeding held in Geneva (Switzerland), then UEFA president Jacques Georges presented the prize to then Juventus president Giampiero Boniperti.

-In July 1992, after winning the European Champions' Cup, then FC Barcelona president Josep Lluís Núñez requested of UEFA a similar recognition, stating that his club had equalled Juventus' record, having won formerly the Cup Winners' Cup and the UEFA Cup.
-European football's governing body, now led by Lennart Johansson, rejected it because the Spanish club had never won the UEFA Cup proper, and UEFA does not recognize its predecessor, the Inter-Cities Fairs Cup, previously won by the Blaugrana, as an official competition.
-Eight months later, Johansson proposed, unsuccessfully, to merge all three seasonal competitions in a unique pan-European championship which the better teams in the continent would be involved.
+In July 1992, after winning the European Champions' Cup, then-FC Barcelona president Josep Lluís Núñez requested to UEFA a similar recognition, stating that his club had equalled Juventus' record, having won formerly the Cup Winners' Cup and the UEFA Cup.
+The European football's governing body, now led by Lennart Johansson, rejected it because the Spanish club had never won the UEFA Cup proper, and UEFA did not recognize its predecessor, the Inter-Cities Fairs Cup, previously won by the Blaugrana three times, as an official competition.
+Eight months later, Johansson proposed, unsuccessfully, to merge all three seasonal competitions in a unique elite pan-European championship which the better teams in the continent would be involved.

-Since UEFA awarded Juventus with the UEFA Plaque, four other clubs have won the three seasonal European competitions: Ajax (1992, to whom the recognition was initially scheduled after their triumph in 1991–92 UEFA Cup, notwithstanding the confederation latter decision not to award them for unknown reasons), Bayern Munich (1996), Chelsea (2013), and Manchester United (2017).
+Since UEFA awarded Juventus with the Plaque, four other clubs have won the three seasonal confederation competitions: Ajax (1992, to whom the recognition was initially scheduled after their triumph in 1991–92 UEFA Cup through the away goals rule, notwithstanding the confederation latter decision not to award them for unknown reasons), Bayern Munich (1996), Chelsea (2013), and Manchester United (2017).

+On 28 August 2025, at Nyon, the prize was relaunched and Chelsea received a similar recognition Juventus earned 37 years prior, after winning the 2024–25 UEFA Conference League—a competition often regarded by the specialist press as the third-tier of the newfangled European club pyramidal system instituted in 2021 by UEFA president Aleksander Čeferin's initiative: to separate the Europa League's lower teams from the higher in front of a new tournament and that include the relegation of some eliminated clubs to the immediate lower tournament and the promotion of the winning team to the immediate higher tier the successive season—qualifying after finishing sixth in 2023–24 Premier League; completing this achievement with the previous club's set of international seasonal trophies. Čeferin presented the award to then-Chelsea CEO Jason Gannon prior the 2025–26 UEFA seasonal tournaments draw.

+As of February 2026, there are 27 former Cup Winners' Cup winners who can achieve this feat; among them, 11 clubs only need to win either the Champions League and the Europa League to complete the UEFA set.